louismullie/temp-data/markdown_final/bba4d8cb-cd66-2b6b-0e2a-f7af6fb1d78f.md

 Nitric oxide donors

-Several studies have looked at the effects of the organic nitrates glyceryl trinitrate and isosorbide dinitrate in women with pre-eclampsia.These have demonstrated a reduction in maternal blood pressure, uterine artery pulsatility index and resistance index, and umbilical artery resistance index with no evidence of adverse effects on fetal heart rate.
+Several studies have looked at the effects of the organic nitrates glyceryl trinitrate and isosorbide dinitrate in women with pre-eclampsia.
+These have demonstrated a reduction in maternal blood pressure, uterine artery pulsatility index and resistance index, and umbilical artery resistance index with no evidence of adverse effects on fetal heart rate.
 The studies have been small, however, with only three randomised trials, which were powered to look at short-term haemodynamic changes rather than outcome.–Furthermore, organic nitrates are associated with tolerance, requiring nitrate-free periods.
-An alternative NO donor, S-nitrosoglutathione (GSNO), does not produce tolerance, reduces platelet aggregation, and increases the antioxidant glutathione.A phase I study in women with early-onset pre-eclampsia (21–33 weeks of gestation, n = 10), in which eight of the fetuses were classified as growth restricted, found that GSNO significantly reduced maternal blood pressure and uterine artery resistance index without affecting fetal Doppler measurements.Furthermore, a recent dose ranging study found that GSNO could reduce small vessel tone, platelet activation, and proteinuria at doses that did not significantly reduce maternal mean arterial pressure.Larger studies are now needed to determine whether NO donors can produce clinically meaningful differences in outcome.
+An alternative NO donor, S-nitrosoglutathione (GSNO), does not produce tolerance, reduces platelet aggregation, and increases the antioxidant glutathione.
+A phase I study in women with early-onset pre-eclampsia (21–33 weeks of gestation, n = 10), in which eight of the fetuses were classified as growth restricted, found that GSNO significantly reduced maternal blood pressure and uterine artery resistance index without affecting fetal Doppler measurements.
+Furthermore, a recent dose ranging study found that GSNO could reduce small vessel tone, platelet activation, and proteinuria at doses that did not significantly reduce maternal mean arterial pressure.
+Larger studies are now needed to determine whether NO donors can produce clinically meaningful differences in outcome.

 Sildenafil citrate

-The phosphodiesterase-5 inhibitor sildenafil produces its vasodilatatory effects by preventing the breakdown of NO. Initial evidence to support its use as a therapy for poor placentation came from in vitro myography studies; myometrial vessels from women with pre-eclampsia exhibited significantly less relaxation than healthy controls, but relaxation increased after exposure to sildenafil citrate.These findings were replicated in myometrial vessels from pregnancies affected by FGR in the absence of pre-eclampsia.Unfortunately, results from a double-blind randomised placebo-controlled trial in women diagnosed with early-onset pre-eclampsia (24–34 weeks of gestation, n = 35) were disappointing.Sildenafil was well tolerated, with no increase in maternal or fetal adverse events, but it did not increase the interval to delivery, possibly because the pathological process was too advanced.
+The phosphodiesterase-5 inhibitor sildenafil produces its vasodilatatory effects by preventing the breakdown of NO. Initial evidence to support its use as a therapy for poor placentation came from in vitro myography studies; myometrial vessels from women with pre-eclampsia exhibited significantly less relaxation than healthy controls, but relaxation increased after exposure to sildenafil citrate.
+These findings were replicated in myometrial vessels from pregnancies affected by FGR in the absence of pre-eclampsia.
+Unfortunately, results from a double-blind randomised placebo-controlled trial in women diagnosed with early-onset pre-eclampsia (24–34 weeks of gestation, n = 35) were disappointing.
+Sildenafil was well tolerated, with no increase in maternal or fetal adverse events, but it did not increase the interval to delivery, possibly because the pathological process was too advanced.
 In addition, a dose escalation design meant over half of the women received only the lowest dose of 20 mg three times a day (TDS).
 No difference was found in the vascular reactivity of myometrial vessels from women receiving sildenafil compared with placebo, possibly because of the interval between the last dose and delivery.

 ---